Aging & Health A to Z

-- Low Blood Glucose.
-Low blood glucose usually occurs when you take too much diabetes medication or you skip a meal.
+Low blood glucose usually occurs when you take too much of your diabetes medication, or if you skip a meal.
 Illness and infections can also cause low blood glucose.
 Watch for these symptoms:

-If your blood sugar tests low, you should be able to raise it quickly by eating a piece of candy, having a spoonful of honey, or drinking a glass of fruit juice.
+If your blood sugar tests low, you should be able to raise it quickly by having some sugar.
+You can eat a piece of candy, have a spoonful of honey, or drink a glass of fruit juice.
 That’s why it’s a good idea to keep hard candies handy, just in case.
-Since this sugar boost only lasts a little while, though, it’s important to eat a meal as soon as possible.
+However, this sugar boost only lasts a little while.
+Therefore, it’s important to eat a meal as soon as possible.

-If low blood glucose is frequent or severe, your healthcare provider will need to check your diabetes treatment plan and change it, if necessary.
-You might just need a better plan for controlling your blood glucose levels.
-You might need to visit your healthcare provider more frequently for check-ups, or see a diabetes care specialist.
+If your low blood glucose is frequent or severe, your healthcare provider will need to check your diabetes treatment plan and change it if necessary.
+You may just need a better plan for controlling your blood glucose levels.
+You may also need to visit your healthcare provider more frequently for check-ups, or see a diabetes care specialist.

 Understanding Your Medications

 You need know about all the medications you are taking, not just your diabetes medication.
-Ask your healthcare provider(s) to tell you about each medication he or she prescribes for you, including:
+Ask your healthcare provider(s) to tell you about each medication prescribed for you, including: